ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   To manage overall command line length, these symbols are only added to compilation when a Unity C source file is compiled.

-  No symbols must be set unless Unity's defaults are inappropriate for your environment and needs.
+  **_Note_**: No symbols must be set unless Unity's defaults are inappropriate for your environment and needs.

   **Default**: `[]` (empty)